jbosstm/quickstart/spring/camel-with-narayana-spring-boot/README.md

 The application will crash

-Re-run the application with "-Drecover=true"
+Re-run the application with "-Drecover=true" (notice don't use the "clean")

-    mvn:sprint-run -Drecover=true
+    mvn spring-boot:run -Drecover=true

 Get the Result and you will see the user "halt" will be create